The Reverend Doctor Bob's Home Page

 email: my first name @ my last name . org

-I am a Fellow in the Theory Division of CERN.
-Previously I was a Post-Doctoral Researcher (aka PGR) at the University of California, Davis Physics Department.
+I am a Post-Doctoral Researcher (aka PGR) at the University of California, Davis Physics Department.
 I am an avid user and contributor to open-source software especially Linux and the Debian Project.
+I keep a LaTeX-enabled Wiki, my Notes that contains notes and ramblings of a physics nature.
 The SPIRES database is the best place to find an up-to-date list of my professional publications.
 I maintain mcelrath.org and mcelrath.net for my own use and the use of members of my family (and any other poor sod with the last name "McElrath").
 I am an avid space nut and hope to someday get my butt on Mars.

 Other pages of interest: